afriedm49/Engineering4_Notebook/README.md

 ### Assignment Description

 This assignment was to design a beam with a partner that holds the most weight on the end, constrained by a length of at least 180 centimeters and weigh under 13 grams.
 The first part was to design the beam on Onshape, the second was to test the capacity on SimScale Workflow, and the third was to test the beam's weight in real life after 3D printing it.
+I worked with [Lucy Gray](https://github.com/lgray52).

 ### Part Link